paulfilkin/language-cloud-powershell-toolkit/README.md

 - **PowerShell Version 7.4 or Higher**
     If you need to install PowerShell 7.4, follow the instructions provided [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows).

-- **SDL Language Cloud License**
+- **Language Cloud License**
-    Ensure you have access to an SDL Language Cloud account, as the scripts will interact with the Language Cloud API for various operations.
+    Ensure you have access to a Language Cloud account, as the scripts will interact with the Language Cloud API for various operations.

 ## Installation
 1. Download the Files